-Transportation choices play a major role in quality of life, influencing everything from access to economic opportunities to environmental quality and community safety.
-Congressman Blumenauer is a tireless advocate for increasing the number and variety of transportation choices available to Americans.
-Providing safe, convenient, and user-friendly transportation options gives Americans alternatives to help save money, improve their personal health, decrease their impact on the environment, promotes community economic development, and creates family wage jobs.
+Transportation plays a major role in our quality of life, influencing everything from access to economic opportunities to environmental protection and community safety.
+Earl is a tireless advocate for increasing the number and variety of transportation choices available to people in urban and rural communities.
+Providing affordable, safe, and accessible transportation options is imperative to improving economic opportunity and upward mobility for all Oregonians.

-Congressman Blumenauer advocates for federal policies that provide communities with the flexibility to design the transportation systems that fit their needs.
-This includes adequate funding and technical assistance for transportation planning, light rail and streetcar transit systems, infrastructure to improve pedestrian and cyclist safety, high-speed rail, and capacity for freight and highway needs without sacrificing environmental protections and goals.
+Earl is pushing for federal policies that provide communities with the flexibility to design the transportation system that fits their needs.
+This includes adequate funding and technical assistance for transportation planning, investments in affordable public transportation like buses and light rail, improved pedestrian and cycling infrastructure, high-speed rail, and adequate capacity for freight and highway needs without sacrificing environmental protections and goals.

 Transportation Funding Certainty and Investment

 It’s no secret why our roads and bridges are in such poor shape—the federal gas tax, the main source of transportation funding since the 1950s, is broken.
-The gas tax has remained unchanged since 1993 at 18.4 cents a gallon, and has lost over 40% of its purchasing power since then due to inflation, rising construction costs, and increased fuel efficiency.
-As a result, the Highway Trust Fund, the source of federal road and transit dollars, faces a growing shortfall, projected to run an annual deficit of over $14 billion.
-To make up for the lost fuel tax revenue, Congress has borrowed tens of billions from the general treasury fund, just to maintain our current, inadequate level of surface transportation spending.
+The gas tax has not changed since 1993 at 18.4 cents a gallon, and has lost over 40% of its purchasing power due to inflation, rising construction costs, and increased fuel efficiency.
+As a result, the Highway Trust Fund, the source of federal road and transit dollars, faces a growing shortfall and is projected to be insolvent by 2021.

 Bike and Pedestrian Issues

-The good news is that although our gains in Congress have been slow, we’ve made a great deal of progress at the local level.
-Americans who understand the value of active transportation aren’t just bicycle fanatics, but families, public health advocates, educators, school children, business leaders, and offices of tourism and economic development.
-In fact, people from all walks of life understand that constructing better facilities for people who chose to walk and ride their bikes creates jobs, gives them more and healthier choices for their daily transportation needs, is better for the environment, creates safer communities, and strengthens local economies.
-Now, more than ever, it’s important for Americans to be telling their members of Congress that they want more transportation choices in their communities.
-To learn more, please visit the page for The Bike Caucus.
+Americans who understand the value of active transportation aren’t just bicycle fanatics.
+They are families, public health advocates, educators, school children, environmentalists, business leaders, and offices of tourism and economic development.
+Constructing better bike lanes and sidewalks for people who chose to walk and ride their bikes creates jobs, gives people more and healthier choices for their daily transportation needs, is better for the environment, creates safer communities, and strengthens local economies.
+To learn more about Earl’s bicycling advocacy in Congress, please visit The Congressional Bike Caucus.

-In order to meet the water infrastructure needs of our nation, Congressman Blumenauer is proposing draft legislation to create a Water Trust Fund.
-The mission of this trust fund is to provide a deficit-neutral, consistent and fire-walled source of revenue to states to support the replacement, repair, and rehabilitation of clean and drinking water infrastructure.
+To begin to meet the water infrastructure needs of our nation, Earl has introduced legislation to create a Water Infrastructure Trust Fund.
+This fund will provide a deficit-neutral, consistent and fire-walled source of revenue for states to support the replacement, repair, and rehabilitation of clean and drinking water infrastructure.
 Earl also worked with his colleagues to pass legislation that allows states to leverage their water infrastructure funds to increase investment for all sizes of water infrastructure projects.